Zygo/bees/README.md

   can trigger known performance bugs and hangs in dedup-related functions.

   When in doubt, use a newer kernel version.
-As of kernel 4.15.3 there is no released Linux kernel that has no known bugs.
+As of kernel 4.15.3 there is no released Linux kernel that has no relevant known bugs.

 * markdown